mmhdbw/webminal-tutorials/Lesson2.md

-title: Lesson2 - Create files, display contents and stats

-### Lesson2 - Create files, display contents and stats
+# Lesson 2 - Create files, display contents and stats

 During Lesson1,you have learned how to create directories.